richardr1126/project-computer-graphics/README.md

 - **Archery Mechanics**:
   - **Shooting**: First-person shooting with charge-up mechanic.
 Hold right-click to charge power (visualized by dynamic crosshair), release to shoot.
   - **Physics**: Arrows follow physics trajectories with gravity.
+  - **Collision**: Arrows stick to targets using ray-cast detection.
+  - **Scoring**: Points awarded based on accuracy and target difficulty (smaller targets with fewer rings award more points).
+High score is saved to disk.
+  - **Game Loop**: Limited to 15 arrows per round.
+Game Over status is displayed in the HUD.

 - **View Modes**: Switch between perspective (orbit) and first-person views.
 - **Smooth First-Person Move & Look**: Hold WASD to move, click-drag mouse to look around; motion is frame-rate independent, diagonals normalized, and camera angles use smooth double precision.